-The Tax Cuts and Jobs Act, seen to be very “business friendly,” includes a number of provisions affecting private equity and investment fund industry in positive ways … and a few negatives.
-Here are some of the specifics we’ve noted for our clients.
+The Tax Cuts and Jobs Act, seen to be very “business friendly,” includes a number of provisions affecting the private equity and investment fund industry.
+Without the proper planning before year-end, you could miss out on benefits.